emmercm/igir/docs/commands.md

 ### `link`

-Create a link in the output directory to a file in the input directory.
+Create a link in the output directory to a ROM in the input directory.

 Three different types of links can be created: